ZKON-Network/zkTLS-Mina-Oracle/README.md

 # ToDo

-- [ ] Check how to get last block number.
-Removed UInt32 parsing to resolve type mismatch.
-- [ ] Resolve Mina.fetchEvents() with actual tokenId field.
+- [ ] Change the TLSNotary-Cleint Endpoint.
-- [ ] Fetch JSON from IPSF seems unresponsive.
-Investigate.
+- [ ] Accomodate zkProgram changes
+- [ ] Fix the commiment scheme, to make a uniform proof irrespective of data-source Endpoint.
-- [ ] Add TLSN Client URL in .env file.
+- [ ] Change TLSNotary Client to accomodate generic data-source URLs.
-- [ ] Send the transaction to the callbackFunction
+- [ ] Use RequestObject to handle the axios requests.
-- [ ] Adjust sleep( seconds*1000 ) value accordingly.